Howdju/howdju/README.md

 # To deploy to prod, just point the `prod` alias to the same version as the `pre-prod` alias
 cd premiser-api/
+# Set the environment variable
+# AWS_PROFILE=<your AWS profile name>
+# if you would like to override the default of BuildTools
 yarn run update-lambda-function-alias --aliasName prod --newTarget pre-prod
 ```